harsh22rangari/book-record-management-10722/README.md

 ## /books/issued/withFine

+// TODO TASK //
+GET: Get all issued books with fine

 # Subscription Types
 Basic (3 months)
 Standard (6 months)
 Premium (12 months)

+NOTE: dates will be in format mm/dd/yyyy

 If the subscription date is 01/08/22 and Subscription type is Standard